N3wee/project-portfolio-website/README.md

 ### Media

-- background images used from https://unsplash.com/
+- Background images used from https://unsplash.com/
 - Van Gogh style portrait generated with AI using a photo of myself, https://www.lightxeditor.com/
 - Favicon was generated from https://favicon.io/favicon-generator/
-- Images of coding logos used in my upcoming portfolio previews were saved from wikipedia entries.
+- Images of coding logos used in my upcoming portfolio previews were saved from Wikipedia entries.

 ### Code

-- The base code structure and some design elements were created from the resources of codeinstitute along with ChatGPT 4o.
+- The base code structure and some design elements were created from the resources of Code Institute along with ChatGPT 4.0.
-- The toggle solution for background image without using JavaScript was suggested by ChatGPT 4o.
+- The toggle solution for background image without using JavaScript was suggested by ChatGPT 4.0.

 ---